Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Jay Ondreicka, Shutterstock

-Longevity: 3 years max
+Longevity:3 years max

-Good to own as a pet?: Yes
+Good to own as a pet?:Yes

-Legal to own?: Yes
+Legal to own?:Yes

-Adult size: 1 ½ to 3 ¼ inches
+Adult size:1 ½ to 3 ¼ inches

 The Wood Frog ranges from brown to tan to rusty.
-They often have a dark coloration around their eyes, commonly referred to as a robbers mask.
+It often has a dark coloration around its eyes, commonly referred to as a robber’s mask.
+It’s found throughout much of Kentucky, except for some northern and western counties.

 7. Northern Leopard Frog